Mampenda/Multiprogramming/README.md

 If we add the flag-clearing code, we get the following `Coordinator` barrier:
 ```
+/* Barrier synchronization using a central coordinator process */
 int count = 0;          // the increment of count is replaced by arrive[i] = 1

 process Worker[i = 1 to N] {